WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 Certificates with this extension MUST be revoked if an unauthorized entity is able to make even one unauthorized signature.

-Conforming CAs MUST mark this extension as critical, and clients MUST NOT accept certificates with this extension in TLS connections (Section 4.4.2.2 of
+Conforming CAs MUST NOT mark this extension as critical.
+This allows new clients with old operating systems to handle the extension.

-{{!I-D.ietf-tls-tls13}}).
-This simplifies security analysis of this protocol and avoids encouraging server operators to put exchange-signing keys on servers exposed directly to the internet.
+Clients MUST NOT accept certificates with this extension in TLS connections (Section 4.4.2.2 of {{!I-D.ietf-tls-tls13}}).
+This discourages server operators from using the same certificate to sign both TLS connections and signed exchanges, which in turn simplifies security analysis of this protocol and avoids encouraging server operators to put exchange-signing keys on servers exposed directly to the internet.

 RFC EDITOR PLEASE DELETE THE REST OF THE PARAGRAPHS IN THIS SECTION